Setting up a Brooder for Baby Chicks

 A Heat Source

-Another thing to consider before bringing home your chicks is a heat source.
-Baby chicks need to be kept warm.
+Another thing to consider before bringing home your chicks is a supplemental heat source.
+Young chicks need to be kept warm.
 The ideal temperature for their first week is about 95 degrees.

-You can purchase inexpensive heat lamps but I highly recommend a Brinsea Eco-glow brooder.
+You can purchase inexpensive heat lamps at local feed stores but I highly recommend a Brinsea Eco-glow brooder.
 An Eco-glow works through radiant heat.

-It allows the chicks to run under it when they are cold but allows them to wander out if they get too warm, much like they would do with a mama hen.
-(For more information on why I chose the Eco-glow, check out this post.)
+It allows the chicks to run under it when they are cold but allows them to wander out if they get too warm, much like they would do with a mother hen.
+(For more information on why I chose the Brinsea Ecoglow radiant heater, check out this post.)

 If you choose to use a heat lamp, you will have to adjust the lamp weekly as baby chicks don’t need as much warmth in successive weeks.
 So if you go the heat lamp route, you also need to purchase a thermometer so you can monitor the brooder temperature.

-The first week the temperature needs to be kept close to 95 degrees.
-Each week you should lower the temperature in the brooder 5 degrees.
+The optimal temperature for day-old chicks is 95 degrees.
+Each week you should lower the temperature in the brooder by 5 degrees.
 The best way to accomplish this is by raising the heat lamp.

 Food & Water

-At the feed/farm store you will need to purchase a feeder, a waterer (this + this) or a feeder/waterer combo, and a bag of chick starter (feed).
+Plenty of food and clean water are a priority when you raise baby chicks.
+At the feed/farm store, you will need to purchase a feeder, a chick waterer (this + this) or a feeder/waterer combo, and a bag of chick starter (feed).
 It is best to get a small feeder and waterer for the baby chicks at first.

 You don’t want the feeder and waterer taking up too much space in the brooder.
 Also, you will have to clean out the waterer very frequently, at least once a day.

-Baby chicks will poop in their water and scratch shavings into it.
+Baby chicks will poop in their water and scratch wood shavings into it (if you are using them).
 (They are messy little creatures!)
 Just know that you will need to purchase a bigger size later.

 What You Need To Set Up A Brooder: